 Want to learn more about how to put Agile into practice?
 Check out Agile: Best Practices and Methodologies.
-This eBook offers an in-depth look into what Agile is, how it specifically benefits product managers, some popular agile frameworks and best managing an Agile based roadmap is frequency of communication with your team.
-Changes are bound to happen so inform your team when they do.
+This eBook offers an in-depth look into what Agile is, how it specifically benefits product managers, some popular agile frameworks and best practices.